Export requirements – mandatory and voluntary

 As for all standards, sustainability standards are voluntary.
 However, these standards can also be de facto mandatory; they have become so common that any player wanting to enter the EU market, needs to follow suit.

 Before you decide to seek certification for a standard, which creates export opportunities but can involve a high cost, you need to identify the requested standards in your target markets.
-Discuss with potential importers which standards they would like your products to fulfill.
+Discuss with potential importers which standards they would like your products to fulfil.